e-marshall/tutorials/book/background/3_tutorials_overview.md

 ## *Part 1: ITS_LIVE ice velocity data tutorial*

-This tutorial focuses on a dataset of ice velocity observations derived from satellite image pairs, using a number of different satellite sensors.
+This tutorial focuses on a dataset of ice velocity observations derived from satellite image pairs using a number of different satellite sensors.
 This dataset is accessed as Zarr data cubes from AWS S3 cloud object storage.
 The notebooks in this tutorial focus on:

 1) Querying a JSON catalog and reading data from cloud object storage,
 2) Working with larger-than-memory data,